This page was last updated on September 19, 2022.

 State governments have the opportunity to improve health care coverage, access, and affordability.
 States can test and scale reforms that could serve as models for other states and provide a foundation for systemwide reforms at the federal level in the future.

-The Center for American Progress’ State Health Policy Project (SHPP) engages with governors’ offices and state health secretaries to design and advance polices in targeted areas.
-The SHPP provides research and analysis, policy development, and advocacy support to states.
-To build public support for these policies, the SHPP provides localized analysis of the benefits and organizes educational forums and coalition-building roundtables with local stakeholders.
-In addition, the SHPP monitors and evaluates innovative state reforms and disseminates insights and best practices.
+The Center for American Progress regularly engages with state-level officials including governors’ offices, health secretaries, departments of insurance, and state legislators to design and advance policies in targeted areas.
+We provide research and analysis, policy development, technical assistance, and advocacy support to states.
+In addition, we monitor and evaluate innovative state reforms and disseminate insights and best practices.

 In Pennsylvania, CAP worked on policies to lower costs and improve the quality of care across the statewide health care system.
-Working with the secretary of health, CAP developed a compendium of policy options including global budgets for hospitals, which the state is implementing for rural hospitals under a new Center for Medicare and Medicaid Innovation model.
+Working with the secretary of health, CAP developed a compendium of policy options, including global budgets for hospitals, that the state implemented for rural hospitals under a Center for Medicare and Medicaid Innovation model.

 In Nevada, CAP worked to lower insulin costs for diabetics.
 CAP’s outreach and advocacy led to the introduction and enactment of legislation in 2017 that requires price transparency for insulin.